 1、 Top 6 PCB Industry Trends and the Manufacturing Challenges They Present

 Overview of PCB Prototype Industry Trends

 PCB prototypes are slowly becoming pervasive in our daily lives, and this popularity will surely continue in the future.
-We can all agree that the increase in adoption is as a result of an increase in consumer demand for products that are both smart and functional.
+We can all agree that the increase in adoption results from an increase in consumer demand for products that are both smart and functional.
 It is what you can observe in almost industry; aerospace, medical devices, health, retail, and even the military.
-Here are trends we expect to see in the coming year.
+Here are the trends we expect to see in the coming year.